Power of Women (film): Plot

 Aatma (Hariharan) is an international fusion singer and social activist, who protests for the emancipation of women and writes books on the subject.
 His latest book, Marana Sasanam, proves to be controversial and subsequently leads to him being put under house arrest.
 Through a flashback to visiting students, he narrates the story of the Indian village girl Jyoti (Khushbu) who marries and is then widowed in her formative years, resulting in her dropping out of education.
 She then marries a wealthy NRI, Shyam (Riyaz Khan), and leaves India to head to Canada.

 She copes well with the change in her lifestyle until she discovers that Shyam operates an illegal passport business, hence Jyoti attempts to rebel in vain against her husband.
 Aatma befriends her and offers her solace and subsequently Shyam suspects his wife and Aatma of having an illicit relationship.
 Jyothi then hears that her husband is going to blow up the CN Tower in Canada, and decides to tell the police but is killed by Shyam.
-The film concludes with Aatma revealing the various instances in the holy books of different religions which give woman only a secondary status and remarks about his displeasure at the current status quo.
+The film concludes with Aatma revealing the various instances in the holy books of different religions which give women only a secondary status and remarks about his displeasure at the current status quo.
 The court subsequently chooses not to ban the book.